August 30, 2022, by Matthew Lumley

 2. Get recognition

 Practically all extra-curricular activities around the University – and beyond – can be used towards the Award.
-Think about activities you want to do – get a part-time job, volunteer, join a society committee – there is a unit for all of these.
+Think about activities you want to do – get a part-time job, volunteer, join a society committee – there is a module for all of these.

 We also have prizes sponsored by employers.
 Another way for you to showcase your achievements.